dimedis-gmbh/user-activity-monitoring/README.md

 ------------------------------------------------------------------------------------------------------------------------
 ```

-To create alerts or to forward event to other systems like Zabbix you can use the `--since-last-run`.
+To create alerts or to forward events to other systems like Zabbix you can use the `--since-last-run`.

 ```text
 ~# ./activity-analysis.py --db-user admin --db-name vector --since-last-run